 Best Apartment in Stokes Croft: Kenham Place

 This apartment is family-friendly, modern and central.
-The apartment comes with everything you need for a great stay in Bristol including a full kitchen, a flat-screen TV and Wifi.
-Guests staying here will be within walking distance of many shops, restaurants, and unique attractions.
+It comes with everything you need for a great stay in Bristol including a full kitchen, a flat-screen TV and Wifi.
+Guests staying here will be within walking distance of shops, restaurants, and city attractions.

 Things to See and Do in Stokes Croft: